Shoreham F.C.: Ground

 Shoreham play their home games at Middle Road stadium.
-Floodlights were first installed in 1981, funded in part from funds raised from a well attended friendly match against top tier club Wimbledon FC, who also donated the original lights from their old Plough Lane stadium.
+As of the 2023–24 season, the ground is officially known as the Edgar & Wood Stadium, as the result of a sponsorship deal with a local company.
+Floodlights were first installed at the stadium in 1981, paid for in part from funds raised from a well attended friendly match against then top tier club Wimbledon FC, who also donated the original lights from their old Plough Lane stadium.
 In August 2022 new LED floodlights were installed, providing the club with the most advanced lighting system of any non-league ground in the county.
 The stadium has a capacity of 2000, including two covered seating areas and one covered standing area.